Make More Money Selling Vintage & Antiques

 As I mentioned above, I’ve written over fifty vintage collecting guides filled with practical info, including history, identification, values, and more.
 Typically I add one such blog post each month.

-Be sure to utilize a list of over 100 resources I put together on a broad array of vintage and antique topics, including everything from Amberina glass to yellowware and darners to postcards.
+Be sure to utilize this list of over 1000 resources I’ve created on a broad array of vintage and antique topics, including subjects like Amberina glass to yellowware and darners to postcards, business resources, cleaning guides, diy projects, and more!

 Pick up vintage and antique guides at sales whenever you see them for reasonable prices; buy them at the bookstore; and/or borrow them from the library.

-2 Cleaning and Caring for Vintage & Antiques Resources
+How to Clean and Care for Vintage & Antiques

 As of the writing of this page, I have sixteen blog posts covering topics like how to clean rusty metal, antique ironstone, and grungy novelty candles, along with posts on how to revive dry wood, repair wobbly legs, and remove scorch marks on linens.